Glass Gem Corn, Organic

 Firefly Farm & Mercantile may substitute suppliers due to availability.

-Golden Treasure Pepper (Sweet)
+Golden Treasure Pepper (Sweet), Heirloom

-Seed Savers Exchange - Golden Treasure’s peppers are so beautiful that we have even included them in flower arrangements.
+Seed Savers Exchange -Golden Treasure’s peppers are so beautiful that we have even included them in flower arrangements.
 This Italian variety bears 9"-long fruits that ripen from green to shiny yellow and are excellent for frying, roasting, and fresh eating.
 Sweet medium-thick flesh and tender skin.
 80 days from transplant.
 Sweet.

 Characteristics